Rapid Asynchronous Plurality Consensus: Plurality Consensus with Two Choices

 \begin{theorem}[Lower Bound on the Run Time] Assume the initial bias is exactly $z\sqrt{n\log n}$ for some constant $z$.
-The number of rounds required for the $k$-party voting process defined in \autoref{alg:two-choices} to converge is at least $\BigOmega{\ifrac{n}{a}+\log{n}}$ with constant probability. \end{theorem}
+The number of rounds required for the plurality consensus process defined in \autoref{alg:two-choices} to converge is at least $\BigOmega{\ifrac{n}{a} + \log n}$ with constant probability, even in absence of an adversary. \end{theorem}